Tejgaon Thana: Geography

+Tejgaon Thana is bounded by Kafrul Thana, Cantonment Thana and Tejgaon Industrial Area Thana on the north, Kalabagan Thana and Ramna Thana on the south, Tejgaon Industrial Area Thana on the east and Sher-e-Bangla Nagar Thana and Kafrul Thana on the west..
+The total area is 2.74 km2.

 Demographics

-According to the 2011 Bangladesh census, Tejgaon Thana had 29,622 households and a population of 148,255, 100% of whom lived in urban areas.
+According to the 2011 Census of Bangladesh, Tejgaon Thana had 29,622 households and a population of 148,255, 100% of whom lived in urban areas.
 6.3% of the population was under the age of 5.
 The literacy rate (age 7 and over) was 77.6%, compared to the national average of 51.8%.

 Urban layout

 Historically, the area has been a centre of industrial activity in the city.
 Numerous plants and factories are in Tejgaon, in such diverse industries as garments, food processing, metal works, pharmaceuticals, etc. Indeed, the names of places in Tejgaon indicate as much: